CompuCell3D/CompuCell3DDevelopersManual/docs/debugging_cc3d_using_visual_studio.rst

     This doc was written with Windows in mind.
 It might still work on other operating systems.

+For debugging purposes, it is often best to launch a CC3D simulation and either pause it immediately or step through the simulation incrementally.
+This allows you to attach a debugger, inspect internal state, and verify execution flow early in the run.

-First, run CompuCell3D Player from the command prompt of your choice, such as Miniforge Prompt.
+First, start the CompuCell3D Player from a command prompt of your choice, such as the Miniforge Prompt or ``cmd.exe``.

 .. code-block:: console

     conda activate your-cc3d-env
     python -m cc3d.player5

+See also :ref:`How to run CC3D from the command line <running-newly-compiled-cc3d>`.

 Run Visual Studio as Administrator.
 Select the COMPUCELL3D.sln file from your CompuCell3D_build folder.

 From the navigation menu, select Debug -> Attach to Process...

 In the window that appears, search for python.exe: